 וַיִּשָּׂא עֵינָיו, וַיַּרְא, וְהִנֵּה שְׁלֹשָׁה אֲנָשִׁים, נִצָּבִים עָלָיו; וַיַּרְא, וַיָּרָץ לִקְרָאתָם מִפֶּתַח הָאֹהֶל, וַיִּשְׁתַּחוּ, אָרְצָה – He lifted his eyes and looked, and, saw three men standing nearby; and when he noticed them, he ran to meet them from the tent door, and bowed down to the earth, (18:2)

 The Midrash imagines that Avraham quite literally interrupted God, and asked God to wait a few minutes!
-Assuming that Avraham did the right thing, the Gemara concludes that hospitality is even better than welcoming God.
+Assuming that Avraham did the right thing, the Gemara concludes that hospitality is even more important than welcoming God.

-The Maharal explains that when we welcome guests, we are embracing the image of God in other people.
-In which case, loving human and loving God aren’t so different.
+The Maharal explains that when we honor guests, we honor the image of God in the other person.
+Accordingly, loving a human and loving God are close, if not identical.

-The Malbim explains that it is precisely by loving others that demonstrates how much we love God, which is why hospitality is subordinate to welcoming God.
-Avraham calls the men his masters, and ask them not to leave – אֲדֹנָי, אִם–נָא מָצָאתִי חֵן בְּעֵינֶיךָ—אַל–נָא תַעֲבֹר, מֵעַל עַבְדֶּךָ.
-But this is also a name of God, implying the moment Avraham asked God to wait – it’s one of God’s names!
+The Malbim explains that the yardstick for measuring our love for God is how much we love others, which is why even welcoming God is subordinate to hospitality.
+Avraham calls the men his masters, and ask them not to leave – אֲדֹנָי, אִם–נָא מָצָאתִי חֵן בְּעֵינֶיךָ אַל–נָא תַעֲבֹר, מֵעַל עַבְדֶּךָ – but this also reads as the moment Avraham asked God to wait – it’s one of God’s names!

-R’ Jonathan Sacks this story, God is happy to wait, to teach us the essential lesson that we don’t show our love of God by fasting, retreating into the mountains, vowing silence, or abstaining from earthly things.
-God’s approval of Avraham’s choice illustrates that we show our love of God in our interaction with other humans is what proves our love of God.
+R’ Jonathan Sacks highlights that in this story, God appears happy to wait, endorsing the essential lesson that we don’t show our love of God by fasting, retreating into the mountains, vowing silence, or abstaining from earthly things.
+God’s approval of Avraham’s choice illustrates that we show our interaction with other humans is what proves our love of God.

-God Himself teaches us that nothing is holier than making space in your life and home for others, and we honor God most by honoring those on His image, humankind.
+Nothing is holier or more sacred than making space in your life and home for others.
+We honor God most by honoring those in His image – other humans.